primesearch/cofact/README.md

 test is being correctly calculated.

-In 1999, Ernst Mayer (with Richard Crandall and Jason Papadopoulos) had run the Pépin test on then-smallest known Fermat number lacking known prime factors, $F_{24}$, finding it composite.
+In 1999, Ernst Mayer (with Richard Crandall and Jason Papadopoulos) had run the Pépin test on then-smallest known Fermat number lacking known factors and of unknown character, $F_{24}$, finding it composite.
 Beginning in 2013, he added the capability to run the Pépin test to his [`Mlucas` program](https://github.com/primesearch/Mlucas) as part of a decade-long programme to run the Pépin and Suyama cofactor tests on each of the next six Fermat numbers up to $F_{30}$, proving each of the cofactors to be composite.